-Normal Office Hours: 8:30 a.m. until 4:30 p.m.
+Office Hours Open To The Public: 8:30 a.m. until 4:30 p.m.

 The elected post of Treasurer was created in the Virginia Constitution of 1870.
 The Treasurer’s independent status as an elected official ensures that local funds will be collected and invested by an officer who reports directly to the People.

-Other duties in which the Treasurer’s Office are responsible for including issuing of dog tags, and the collection of Meals and Lodging Tax.
+Other duties for which the Treasurer’s Office is responsible for include issuing dog tags, and the collection of Meals and Lodging Tax.

 The Treasurer’s Office's mission is to provide efficient, accurate, prompt, and courteous service to the public.

 The Carroll County Treasurer’s Office is pleased to offer Online Payment and Inquiry Services.
 You may also use the Locked Payment Drop Box labeled Tax Payments Only, located at the Complex on the outside wall to the left of the front entrance.
 The Office of the Treasurer will be happy to credit advance tax payments toward upcoming tax liabilities.
 Contact the Treasurer's office for more info.